 First, your doctor will take a good look at the mole.
-If he thinks it’s not normal, he’ll either take a tissue sample or remove it completely.
-He might refer you to a dermatologist -- a skin specialist -- to do it.
+If they think it’s not normal, they’ll either take a tissue sample or remove it completely.
+They might refer you to a dermatologist -- a skin specialist -- to do it.

 Your doctor will send the sample to a lab to be looked at more closely.
 This is called a biopsy.
 If it comes back positive, meaning it is cancerous, the entire mole and area around it need to be removed to get rid of the dangerous cells.